TPMO DISCLAIMER:

 Fertility medication

-You may find a Part D carrier that offers these medications, but it is not the norm.
+Our team can work with you to find a Medicare Part D prescription drug plan carrier in Durham.
+NC that offers these medications, but it is not the norm.
 The above list is not a complete one.
 If you do feel you need a drug that is not on a formulary you would like to be on, you have the right to ask for an exception.